UberEclectic/skydio-skills/README.md

  - [Roof Inspection](roof_inspection.py): Fly a configurable scanning pattern over the roof of a house.
  - [Security Bot](security_bot.py): Follow anyone that gets within range of a home point, then return.
  - [Com Link](com_link.py): Communicate with a Skill using HTTP.
 Client code is in [skydio_client.py](skydio_client.py).
+ - [Party Mode](party_mode.py): Automatically follow subjects for 15 seconds at a time within a defined area.